mcneel/rhino3dm/docs/publishing.md

 ## dotnet

 1. Run a `workflow_release` workflow from the rhino3dm repository Actions: https://github.com/mcneel/rhino3dm/actions/workflows/workflow_release.yml.
-This will build all of the rhino3dm versions, including a nupkg for rhino3m dotnet.
+This will build all of the rhino3dm versions, including a nupkg for rhino3m dotnet for linux, macos, and windows.
 2. Download the `rhino3dm.net nupkg` artifact generated from running the `workflow_release` workflow.
 This will result in a `rhino3dm.net nupkg.zip` downloaded to your computer.
 3. Unzip the `rhino3dm.net nupkg.zip` file.
 This will result in a new folder named `rhino3dm.net nupkg` that will contain a `Rhino3dm.*.*.*.nupkg` numbered according to the current version.
 4. Open a terminal and direct it to the `rhino3dm.net nupkg` folder created from unzipping the file in step 3.